By Christopher Brown of OCDCarCare

 DO NOT try to be a HERO and attempt to remove all water spots with a series of back to back (or more) section passes, attempting to catch up for lost time!

-Rushing, will only raise the heat and friction levels too high, placing the affected areas in jeopardy of paint burning.
+Rushing the removal process will only raise the heat and friction levels too high, placing the affected areas in jeopardy of paint burning.

 Once the panel is warm, use a ‘non-diminishing’ correction liquid to correct the water spots.
 All the while, make sure not to over-heat the panel past 150°F since catalyzed clear coat HATES heat, especially when coupled with friction.